Alustrat/docker-django/README.md

        `----->myapp
 ```

-But how to start it ?
+Download and use
 -------------

-It's easy man !
-After cloned it, you just have to write 3 commands :
+After cloned it, you just have to write these 2 commands :
 ```
-docker-compose build --no-cache
 docker-compose run -d web /bin/bash -c "source /code/env/bin/activate; django-admin startproject mysite ./www" docker-compose up
 ```